Transfer Students FAQs

 What resources are available to help transfers succeed at Carolina?

-Check out the complete list of Carolina’s resources for suggestions.
+Check out this list of Carolina’s resources from Academic Advising, as well as our Transfer Student Success page, for suggestions.

 When will exams occur?
 When are student breaks from school?